MpiloNM95/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Task 1: A script that display's the contents list of current directory.
 * Task 2: A script that changes the working directory to the user’s home directory.
 * Task 3: A script that display's current directory contents in a long format.
+* Task 4: A script that diasplay'surrent directory contents, including hidden files (starting with .)